-which implies that a user $u$ prefers purchased items $i$ to non-purchased items $j$.
-However, under such assumption, non-purchased items are equally considered as negative feedback, while some of them attract the user more than others.
-To overcome this limitation, we incorporate users' click record, which is another type of implicit user feedback.
-Although the user preference reflected therein is not as strong as in purchase record, we expect that \textit{click record helps to relieve the AMAN assumption when combined with purchase record.}

-To this end, based on users' purchase and click record, we split the items into three disjoint sets, i.e., 1) \textit{purchased items}, 2) \textit{clicked-but-not-purchased items}, and 3) \textit{non-clicked items}, and propose three different assumptions considering pairwise relationships among them with respect to users.
-Note that we assume $\textbf{p}_u \in \textbf{b}_u \in \mathcal{I}$, i.e., all purchased items are selected from clicked items. \begin{newthm1*} \leftskip=0.2cm \normalfont We assume that a user prefers \textit{purchased items} to \textit{non-clicked items}. \rightskip=0.2cm
+Eqn.~\ref{AMAN} implies that user $u$ prefers purchased items $i$ to non-purchased items $j$.
+However, this assumption is oversimplified in that all non-purchased items are equally considered as negative feedback, whereas in reality some of the non-purchased items attract the user more than the others. \end{aman*} To overcome the above limitation of the \textit{AMAN} assumption, we incorporate users' click records that reveal users' general interest, assuming that users click on numerous items before making purchases.
+Although the user preference reflected therein is not as strong as in purchase records, we expect that \textit{click records will complement the missing user--item interactions of purchase records.} To this end, given \textit{purchased} items, we split the non-purchased items into two disjoint sets, i.e., \textit{clicked-but-not-purchased} items and \textit{non-clicked} items, by using click records, and introduce three different model assumptions regarding the order of user preferences among them.
+For each user $u$, we assume $\textbf{p}_u \subset \textbf{c}_u \subset \mathcal{I}$, i.e., all purchased items are selected from clicked items. \begin{theorem1*} \leftskip=0.2cm \normalfont We assume that a user prefers \textit{purchased} items to \textit{non-clicked} items. \rightskip=0.2cm

-Instead of regarding non-purchased items as users' negative feedback as in Eqn~\ref{AMAN}, here we assume non-clicked items as their negative feedback.
-This narrows down the candidates for the negative feedback, which is expected to alleviate the AMAN assumption.
+Instead of regarding non-purchased items as negative feedback as in Eqn.~\ref{AMAN}, this time we regard non-clicked items as negative feedback.
+This narrows down the candidates for negative feedback, i.e., from $\mathcal{I} \char`\\\textbf{p}_u$ to $\mathcal{I} \char`\\\textbf{c}_u$, which is expected to relieve the \textit{AMAN} assumption. \end{theorem1*}